AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

 feature: Workfront Fusion
 exl-id: 6437fe98-2c2b-4b49-97e2-f94b23da93fd
 ---
-# Jira Software modules
+# [!DNL Jira Software] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Jira] Software, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Jira Software], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).